 - Credit or debit card: Call your card issuer now and initiate a chargeback.
 This is covered under federal credit laws as a non-delivery of service.

-- Cash, vouchers, or Free Spirit points: File a claim in the bankruptcy process and expect delays.
+- Cash, vouchers, Free Spirit points: File a claim in the bankruptcy process and expect delays.
 Don't count on getting that money back quickly.

 - Keep your Spirit itinerary: Industry analyst Henry Harteveldt recommends keeping copies of your Spirit booking in case another airline requires proof when booking rescue fares.